 The semantic enrichment allowed us to publish the content as Linked Data and to develop advanced multilingual search and browsing features, including hierarchical navigation on types and historical periods, searching and faceting on types, time spans and historical periods, a tag cloud of types and an interactive timeline.

 EKT & Europeana

-EKT is the National Provider for Europeana for Greece.
+EKT is the accredited National Aggregator for Europeana for Greece.
 It has developed workflows and procedures for integrating its content into the European Digital Library.
 Presence in Europeana ensures even greater visibility for the participating institutions.
 So far, SearchCulture.gr has contributed over 151,246 items from 35 collections/owning institutions to Europeana.

 Europeana is a Foundation based on the Netherlands, run by a Board of Directors representing bodies and associations of GLAMs from all over Europe.
 Since 2008, Europeana developed its portal and now hosts over 50 million digital cultural resources.
 Europeana has made a significant contribution to the development of a common European consciousness, not only for museums, libraries and archives, but also for citizens and innovation communities.
 It spearheaded the creation of networks of content collaboration and re-use.
 At the same time, it highlighted the value of coexistence of heterogeneous digital cultural content and the possibilities of multiple narratives for objects and testimonies of our shared heritage.